 Top 5 best ways to sell a car

-How can I sell my car?
-And who will buy my car?
-These are both big questions.
-As everyone who’s ever tried knows, finding a simple way to sell a used car for a good price can be a stressful and time-consuming task.
+What’s the best way to sell your car?
+It’s a big question.
+As everyone who’s ever tried knows from experience, finding a simple way to sell a used car for a good price can be a stressful and time-consuming task.

-It can also be really tricky to make comparisons between the best ways to sell.
+It can also be really tricky to make comparisons between the various ways to sell.
 Ultimately, the best place for you to sell your car will depend on your priorities.

-Do you want a quick and easy sale with an instant buyer or a professional dealer?
-Or do you have time to find a private buyer?
+Do you want a quick and easy sale with an instant buying website or a professional dealer, maybe as a part exchange?
+Or do you have time to find to complete a private sale on a classified website?
 These are the kind of things you’ll need to think about, as there’s many different types of buyer.

 - Selling your car privately

 - Selling your car directly to a dealer